NIVANorge/Mobius2/docs/existingmodels/simply.md

 ## SimplyC

-SimplyC is a dissolved organic carbon (DOC).
+SimplyC is a dissolved organic carbon (DOC) module.
 The concentration of DOC in the soil water is set to have an equilibrium that depends on temperature and sulfate deposition.
 It can be configured either to always stay at this equilibrium or to tend towards it at a given rate (in the latter case, incoming clean water will dilute the concentration for a while after infiltration).

 In the groundwater, the DOC concentration is either constant, set to the soil water average, or follows mass balance (with the recharge and discharge), with a constant decay rate.

-In the river, the DOC can be given a [Q10](https://en.wikipedia.org/wiki/Q10_(temperature_coefficient))-governed decay rate.
+In the river, net DOC mineralisation can be given using a [Q10](https://en.wikipedia.org/wiki/Q10_(temperature_coefficient))-governed decay rate.

 See the [mathematical description](autogen/simplycnp.html#simplyc-land)

 ## SimplyN

 SimplyN is a dissolved inorganic nitrate (DIN) module.
-It allows for atmospheric deposition and fixation inputs, fertilizer inputs and uptake+denitrification removal.
+It allows for atmospheric deposition and fixation inputs, fertilizer inputs and removal through uptake and denitrification in the soil.
 There is also a Q10-based denitrification loss process in the river.

 See the [mathematical description](autogen/simplycnp.html#simplyn)